Wah-ila-toos (Clean Energy in Indigenous, Remote and Rural Communities Hub)

 Eligible Community

-- First Nations, Inuit, and Métis communities, governments, development corporations, and organizations
+- First Nations, Inuit, and Métis communities, Indigenous governments, tribal councils, development corporations, and other Indigenous organizations

-- Provincial, territorial, regional, or municipal government organizations
+- Provincial, territorial, regional, or municipal governments and related organizations

 Required Community Contribution